fishsciences/artemis_methods/intro/intro.md

 the field is in need of standards for analysis and reporting [@fediajevaite_metaanalysis_2021].
 In addition, managers need assistance to understand the biological significance of a set of eDNA observations.
-This paper describes one method to develop probability statements about species presence using a standardized eDNA sampling scheme.
+This paper describes how probability statements about species presence can be developed using the `artemis` package and an eDNA sampling scheme.